babo/bigquery-prezi/prezi.md

 # Demo of a small dataset
 ???
 - use webui
+- move on from numbers, demo it with tableau
+- switch to the full dataset
-- move on from numbers, use an ipython notebook with Julia as backend with gadfly
+- move on from numbers, use an iPython notebook with Julia as backend with gadfly
 - Excel, R
 ---
 # Technical highlights